-The EPIC cluster is operating a Network on Clean Energy linking SUPERGEN to leading Chinese institutions funded by EPSRC INTERACT programme.
+The EPIC cluster is operating a Network on Clean Energy linking SUPERGEN to leading Chinese institutions funded by the EPSRC INTERACT programme.
 It also leads the EPSRC funded UK-China Science Bridge, a strategic alliance between Queen’s University Belfast and leading universities and industrial partners in both China and the UK.

 Recent industrial funders of the cluster include: Airtricity, Areva T&D, Caterpillar, ESB, National Grid, NI Electricity, Premier Power and all the other Regional Electricity Companies, and Airbus.